M-Alfaraj/202323090-MohammedAlfaraj-assignment3/README.md

 - Saved Current Theme using LocalStorage
 - Success and Failure message for form feedback

-## Technologies and Tools used:
-- HTML
-- CSS
-- JavaScript

 ## How to Run Locally:
 1. Clone the repository
 2. Open the project folder in VS code